Wim426F/Fiorino_charger_controller/README.md

 # Fiorino charger controller

-Controls the charger in the car with a pwm signal according to the cell voltages which are retrieved from RS232 Diagnostic plug.
+Controls the charger in the car with a pwm signal according to the state of the battery which is parsed from the RS232 port in the car.